GameTemplates/MonoGame-Examples/README.md

 In case you like what we do, you can support us with a small amount of donation at: https://gametemplates.itch.io/monogame-examples

-You can also contributo with new examples or help improving the existing ones.
+You can also contribute with new examples or help improving the existing ones.